MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 >
 > [Chrome 111+](https://chromeenterprise.google/policies/#CloudAPAuthEnabled) is supported for device-based Conditional Access, but "CloudApAuthEnabled" needs to be enabled.
 >
-> macOS devices using the Enterprise SSO plugin require the [Microsoft Single Sign On](https://chromewebstore.google.com/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji) extension to support SSO and device CA.
+> macOS devices using the Enterprise SSO plugin require the [Microsoft Single Sign On](https://chromewebstore.google.com/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji) extension to support SSO and device CA in Google Chrome.

 #### Why do I see a certificate prompt in the browser